-After obtaining the image from Docker Hub, upload it into your private container repository and ensure that the Kubernetes worker nodes can access the image in the repository.
+After obtaining the image from the container registry, upload it into your private container repository and ensure that the Kubernetes worker nodes can access the image in the repository.

-Oracle recommends that you download and save the container image to the private Docker repository even if the worker nodes can access Docker Hub directly.
-The images in the cloud native toolkit are available only through your private Docker repository.
+Oracle recommends that you download and save the container image to the private repository even if the worker nodes can access the container registry directly.
+The images in the cloud native toolkit are available only through your private repository.